-Before the entity accounts for an insurance contract based on the guidance in IFRS 17, it should analyse whether the contract contains components that should be separated.
+Separation of Insurance Contracts – Before the entity accounts for an insurance contract based on the guidance in IFRS 17, it should analyse whether the contract contains components that should be separated.
 Insurance contracts create a bundle of rights and obligations that work together to generate a package of cash flows.
 Some types of insurance contracts only provide insurance coverage – e.g. most short-term non-life contracts.

 An entity applies IFRS 17 to all remaining components of the contract.
 Separation of other non-insurance components is prohibited.